baojiao9799/todo-api/APISpec.md

 `404 Not Found` - User with ID does not exist in the API

+`401 Unauthorized` - User/Client is not authenticated

-`401 Unauthorized` - Request does not have valid authentication to delete user
+`403 Forbidden` - User/Client does not have permission to delete user

-### Create a User Session
+### Create a User Session (login)
 ---

 **Request**:
 ```
-POST sessions/login
+POST /login
 ```

 Body: